Last updated on September 20th, 2023 at 08:43 pmReading Time: 4 minutes

 Forgive my flippance and sarcasm, but I really don’t have any problem with the process so far, some idiots passed the exam, some good coppers failed, but at least it was fair.

-Where I started to lease the plot was promotion to Chief Inspector and above.
+Where I started to lose the plot was promotion to Chief Inspector and above.
 This was (and still is???) done by a Selection Process.
 Whilst they might appear to be fair and above board (and I’m certainly not suggesting that is never the case, I’m quite sure most are) it is possible for them to be ‘fixed’.
 An aspiring candidate appears before a small selection panel, and eventually at the end of the process, a decision is taken as to whether that candidate is suitable for promotion or not, if the answer is favourable, promotion and a move to pastures green follows.

 I’ll have to seek your forgiveness for my vagueness of this process as I’ve never experienced those dizzy heights so have no personal knowledge of the process.